Hrithik5/Hrithik5/README.md

  ## I'm a Student and Developer!
 - ⚡ I’m a Full Stack Developer.
 - 🌱 I’m currently learning Django.
 - 👯 I’m looking to collaborate on full stack projects open source projects.
+- 📫 How to reach me: hrithikchauhan01@gmail.com
+- 💬 Contact me for any freelance opportunity/jobs
 <!-- - 🤔 I’m looking for help with backend services and API's. -->
 <!--- 🥅 2020 Goals: Contribute more to Open Source projects -->
  <!-- - ⚡ Fun fact: Remember  places you've traveled and memorable experiences you've had on your journies. -->